sheijk/Zomp/readme.txt

 the Zomp repository and provide a few required tools and libraries.

 External dependencies (list might be incomplete and out of date):
-- OS X 10.6 (should be straight forward to port)
+- OS X 10.9 (older versions might work)
-- OCaml 3.11
+- OCaml 4.02.
+Install using opam and make sure ocamlfind is present
 - Menhir parser generator, version 20070520
-- LLVM 2.9
-- LLVM GCC 2.9
+- LLVM and clang 2.9 (see source/build/tools.mk)

 To build just call make all from the root directory.
 To compile zomp files use "zompc -c foo.zomp", to use the zomp shell call zompsh.
 The accompanying